mnl359/pizzas-frontend/README.md

 ![](images/architecture.png)

-Only for the application frontend, a S3 bucket will be deploy it.
+Only for the application frontend, an S3 bucket will be deploying it.
 The application backend is located [here](https://github.com/mnl359/pizzas-back/tree/master)

 ## Software requirements

-To run this application without CI/CD tool, the software needed is:
+To run this application without a CI/CD tool, the software needed is:

 - NPM
 - terraform

-Also, a AWS and CircleCI account are required.
+Also, an AWS and CircleCI account is required.

 ## Deploy

-1. You need to create a S3 bucket and a DynamoDB table to store the terraform state.
+1. You need to create an S3 bucket and a DynamoDB table to store the Terraform state.
 Also, change the following variables in the [state_config.tf](terraform/state-config.tf):

 | Line | Variable | Description |
 | ---- | -------- | ----------- |